-Where can I find more subversive and offbeat stickers for scrapbooking? #Do It Yourself#Shopping#advice#crafts April 23 | Catherine Clark bijouxandbits Offbeat Home & Life runs these advice questions as an opportunity for our readers to share personal experiences and anecdotes.
+Where can I find more subversive and offbeat stickers for scrapbooking? #Do It Yourself#Shopping#advice#crafts April 23 2018 | Catherine Clark bijouxandbits Offbeat Home & Life runs these advice questions as an opportunity for our readers to share personal experiences and anecdotes.
 Readers are responsible for doing their own research before following any advice given here... or anywhere else on the web, for that matter.
 Skull Sticker Pack from The Grunge Monkey I’m starting to get into scrapbooking, and am wondering if there is any place or website that has offbeat stickers and designs?
 Some of the stickers sold for scrapbooking are too sweet for my taste. – E Related Post 8 DIY dollar store design hacks on the cheap This honeycomb painted wall was DIYed with paint stirrers and diluted paint to create that gradient effect.
 It's just one of the zillion ways you...
 Read more Great question!
 If you've been searching "scrapbook stickers" and only seeing happy-sappy and precious ones, that's no surprise.
 There are a lot of cooler and more offbeat stickers out there, you just have to dig a little outside of the scrapbook market.
 Here are some of my favorite sites to find more unique, subversive, and offbeat stickers to illustrate your adventures… Where to find offbeat stickers: Etsy Redbubble Design by Humans All Stickers Amazon Society6 Stores like Hot Topic and Zumiez Independent artists Here is a big sampling of ideas from these stores that can get you started… Bombing Sticker Pack from Design Dreams Boutique Cloud Friends Sticker Pack from CharlieeJ Vintage travel stickers from myCraftyNell Pastel Goth Stickers from Dont Worry Doll UK Ghost Of Disapproval from Obinsun Random Sticker 50-500pcs Variety Stickers Pack from Cute Stickers Co Cactus Succulent Vinyl Stickers from Sick Slaps Vinyl stickers by Moon of Retribvtion Magic pack from Marina Demidova Rainbow Wizard from Obinsun Bonus: Washi tape!
 Doughnut Washi Tape from Cute Stickers Co What crafts would you recommend for our weekly craft-y group hang?
 I want to start a once-a-week group where we can do crafty things and learn new skills.
 We are already planning on amigurumi dolls, and learning knitting, crocheting, and cake… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS How do I teach privilege to my able-bodied, white male children?
 NEXT Let's all move into this magical Hogwarts house for sale in Minnesota Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.